 b.
 Not spitting in open areas.

 c.
-Prevention of communicable diseases by knowing preventive measures, by creating awareness among family members and community.
+Prevention of communicable diseases by knowing preventive measures, by creating awareness among family members and the community.

 B. Formation of students’ cabinets:

-The implementation of Swachh Patashala/ WASH in Schools programme and students cabinets should be monitored by all the inspecting and monitoring officers of school education department and SSA.
+The implementation of Swachh Patashala/ WASH in Schools programme and students cabinets should be monitored by all the inspecting and monitoring officers of the school education department and SSA.